 The force of my knocks swung the door inward.
 Suddenly, I froze, and the darkness within the house alerted every waking sense.
 The pondering of whether to enter ended briefly, and I strolled inside, awaiting anxiously of something bad to happen.

 Inside the house was actually rather lovely.
 It had been touched by the hands of a delicate woman, with all surfaces still sparkling and free of dust.
-Somehow, her Uncle had kept it in its best condition following Aunt Louisa's death.
+Somehow, my Uncle had kept it in its best condition following Aunt Louisa's death.

 YOU ARE READING